 More than just a ride, a full weekend of fun enjoying the Sierra.

-The beautiful rides through the Lost Sierra are amazing, from Long course for the 'Good Times Rider', Longer course for the 'Adventurous Rider', to Longest course for the ‘Serious Riders and Racers’.
+The beautiful rides through the Lost Sierra are amazing, from 35 mile course for the 'Good Times Rider', to 100 mile course for the ‘Serious Riders and Racers’.
 But there is so much more than just the ride...

 Friday Night Packet Pick-up Welcome Party